Physical Therapy for Trapezius Muscle Strain

 Most people don’t think about the trapezius until they struggle to raise their arms.
-The trapezius is a triangle-shaped muscle on each shoulder.
+The trapezius is a triangle-shaped muscle on each neck and shoulder pain.
 These muscles extend from the neck down to the spine and across your shoulder blade.
 The left and right trapezius support the arms whenever you raise your hands.
 A trapezius strain can feel sore and painful.
 It can also reduce your shoulders’ range of motion.
-Fortunately, physical therapy can help you overcome the pain and restore normal function.
-This is your complete physical therapy guide for trapezius strain.
+Fortunately, physical therapy can help you overcome the trapezius pain and restore normal function.
+This is your complete physical therapy guide for trapezius pain.

 What Causes Trapezius Strain?